CelineWW/MecardoLibre_Financial_Analysis/README.md

 4. Review the time series correlation, and then answer the following question: Does a predictable relationship exist between the lagged search traffic and the stock volatility or between the lagged search traffic and the stock price returns?

-## Step 4: Create a Time Series Model with Prophet
+## 4 - Create a Time Series Model with Prophet

 Now, you need to produce a time series model that analyzes and forecasts patterns in the hourly search data.
 To do so, complete the following steps: